 I'm a Portuguese developer, currently living in the cold lands of Montreal, with a love for typography, long-distance running and rock climbing.

-For the past few years I've lived in different regions of Portugal, U.K. and Germany, finally settling in Canada where I'm currently doing work for the amazing people of Shopify.
+For the past few years I've lived in different regions of Portugal, U.K. and Germany, finally settling in Canada where I'm currently doing work for the amazing people of Mercury.

 About this website

 After spending years over-engineering my personal webistes with frameworks and technical experiments, I've gone back to basics.
 Well, sort of.
 No framework, down to earth Sass for styling, Webpack for ES2015 transpiling and vanilla JS for basic routing and API calls.

 Most of my personal projects revolve around words, books, language.
 This is why I have this sort of bookshelf on a personal website, reading directly from Currently Reads.
 Let's be book buddies. 📚

 Oh no, something went wrong pulling the data 😭

 Olivia Laing — The Lonely City

 Richard Bach — Illusions